GuyDupenloup/gpt2_model_tuning/README.md

 ## 6. Instruction tuning

-Instruction tuning uses the Databricks Dolly-15k dataset.
+Instruction tuning uses the **Databricks Dolly-15k** dataset.
 Each example contains two or three fields: instruction, context for some examples, and response.

-The dataset preparation script concatenates these fields into a single prompt, inserting the headers '### Instruction:', '### Context:', and '### Response:' as separators.
+The dataset preparation script concatenates these fields into a single prompt, inserting the headers "### Instruction:", "### Context:", and "### Response:" as separators.

 A sample prompt is shown below: